cyborginstitute/administration/source/glossary.rst

       (i.e. "server name") during the SSL negotiation process so that servers will be able to provide multiple HTTPS sites on a single IP address.

+   signpost
+      A rhetorical device, useful in documentation, where the writer takes a step back and gives the reader context to help them understand and use the resource more effectively.
+These contextualizations can describe what a document or section contains or may inform the reader about a specific section's importance.
+While some documentation may contain too much "signposting," well placed signposts, in general, help to make documentation more :term:`grokable <grok>` and useful.

 Full Index
 ----------